 Causes of Bad Breath in Dogs

-- Type of Food – Sometimes, the cause of your dog’s bad breath is simply the type of food he is eating.
+Sometimes, the cause of your dog’s bad breath is simply the type of food he is eating.
 Whether it’s wet or dry food, dog-approved foods can cause an unpleasant scent.
 In some cases, this can also be tied to gastrointestinal issues.

-- Diabetes – Diabetes can affect the smell of your dog’s breath.
+Diabetes can affect the smell of your dog’s breath.
 However, it likely won’t be the same type of unpleasant smell that you are accustomed to.
 Generally, diabetes will cause a sweet or fruity smell.

-- Consuming a Foreign Object or Toxic Substance – It’s no secret that many dogs will eat things they are not supposed to.
+It’s no secret that many dogs will eat things they are not supposed to.
 If your dog happens to consume a foreign object or come into contact with a toxic substance, it will likely result in bad breath.

-- Kidney and Liver Disease – Malfunction of your dog’s kidney or liver can lead to bad breath.
+Malfunction of your dog’s kidney or liver can lead to bad breath.
 As these internal organs deteriorate, the bad breath will smell like urine, and is commonly accompanied by vomiting.

 Treatment for Dogs with Bad Breath

 Once you bring your dog to a veterinarian, the treatment for bad breath will vary depending on the cause.
-Seeing as a lack of dental care is the leading cause of bad breath in dogs, your veterinarian will likely recommend a proper dental cleaning.
-If the plaque buildup is severe or your dog has periodontal disease, your dog may need to undergo anesthetized dental cleaning.
+Since lack of dental care is the leading cause of bad breath in dogs, your veterinarian will likely recommend a proper dental cleaning.
+If the plaque buildup is severe or your dog has periodontal disease, your dog may need to undergo an anesthetized dental cleaning.
 However, if your veterinarian determines that the cause of the bad breath is something other than halitosis, there is a strong possibility that surgery or medication will be required.

 How to Prevent Bad Breath in Dogs